Einhornhool/100-days-of-code/r1-log.md

 ### R1D6
 The next FCC-challenge ist to build a portfolio page on CodePen and I started that today.
 I gave up on Bootstrap and started just using Flexbox.
 Currently fucking around a lot. (https://codepen.io/Einhornhool/full/xWqVgw/)
 Learned using Font Awesome Icons.

+### R1D7
+Didn't go as well as I planned.
+I forked yesterdays portfolio to start over with bootstrap.
+BS-dropdown menu didn't work and I couldn't figure out why so I started building a new one from  the ground up.